Vulval cancer treatment

 The type of treatment you have is based on:

 - the stage and grade of the cancer

 Before you have any treatment, your doctor will explain its aims.
 They will usually ask you to sign a form saying that you give permission (consent) for the hospital staff to give you the treatment.

 A team of specialists will meet to discuss the best possible treatment for you.
 This is called a multidisciplinary team (MDT).

 Your MDT uses national treatment guidelines to decide the most suitable treatment for you.
 Even so, you may want another medical opinion.
 If you feel it will be helpful, you can ask either your specialist or GP to refer you to another specialist for a second opinion.

 You may be offered treatment as part of a clinical trial.

 We understand that having treatment can be a difficult time for people.
 We're here to support you.
 If you want to talk, you can:

 Surgery is the main treatment.
-For many women, surgery can cure the cancer.
+For many people, surgery can cure the cancer.
 Surgery may also be used to remove some lymph nodes.